edgexfoundry/device-rfid-llrp-go/tests/README.md

 ## Basic file layout for test infrastructure for LLRP Device Service.

- Below This structure will be inside the development repo.

 ```
 └── device-llrp-go
 ├── <Note: LLRP Device Service Soruce/files >